scrapy/scrapy/docs/topics/spiders.rst

 Generic Spiders
 ===============

-Scrapy comes with some useful generic spiders that you can use, to subclass your spiders from.
-Their aim is to provide convenient functionality for a few common scraping cases, like following all links on a site based on certain rules, crawling from `Sitemaps`_, or parsing a XML/CSV feed.
+Scrapy comes with some useful generic spiders that you can use to subclass your spiders from.
+Their aim is to provide convenient functionality for a few common scraping cases, like following all links on a site based on certain rules, crawling from `Sitemaps`_, or parsing an XML/CSV feed.

 For the examples used in the following spiders, we'll assume you have a project with a ``TestItem`` declared in a ``myproject.items`` module::